 Option VCC defaults to 3.3V if not set.
 It is used during analogue readings as the value for the external reference.
-The external reference VREF+ is tied to VCC on the STM32F407VET6 board.
+The external reference VREF+ is tied to VCC.

 There are two functions that can help calibrate the ADC input to allow for when the VCC is not exactly 3.3V and for individual chip variations.